wbl1997/my_swift_vio/README.md

 To tell if we are in catkin, CATKIN_ENABLE_TESTING=ON can be used.
 But since this the default value in catkin, we do not need to specify it.

-### 4. DO_TIMING
+### 3. DO_TIMING
 Add this cmake flag to enable timing statistics.

-### 5. Error "ceres-solver/include/ceres/jet.h:887:8: error: ‘ScalarBinaryOpTraits’ is not a class template".
+### 4. Error "ceres-solver/include/ceres/jet.h:887:8: error: ‘ScalarBinaryOpTraits’ is not a class template".
 This error arises when the system wide Eigen, e.g., on Ubuntu 16, is incompatible with ceres solver 14.0 which requires Eigen version >= 3.3.
 You need to pass EIGEN_INCLUDE_DIR and EIGEN3_INCLUDE_DIR to this package and also eschew PCL